-When shopping around, Compare apples to apples.
+When shopping around, compare apples to apples.
 If you are in the market for a sheet sander, compare models of sheet sanders.
 Don’t compare sheet sanders to random orbital sanders.
 The decision should have been made before you started to shop – based largely on need.

-Comfort and feel comes first.
+Comfort and feel come first.
 It should feel balanced comfortable in your hand.
 It is best if you can turn the sander on and see how much it vibrates and how much noise it makes.
 A lot can be told about craftsmanship by these two factors.
 All sanders vibrate, but an excessively vibrating sander can really wear on the operator’s hand and wrist when working on large sanding projects.

 Look for extra features but don’t waste your money on them.
 Example: Some higher-end random orbital sanders have variable speed controls in woodworking applications, this has little practical use.
 But a trigger lock, to lock the power on when in use reduces hand fatigue.